About Different Types Of Waterproofing

 Membranes are designed with specific properties that make them suitable for particular environments.

-Polyurethane liquid membranes, for instance, are good for flat roofs or exposed areas.
-We generally use sheet systems for balconies and basement waterproofing.
+Sheet membranes, for instance, are good for flat roofs, balconies or exposed areas.
+We generally use liquids for basement waterproofing.
 And bituminous coatings can be a good choice for concrete foundations.

 A quality membrane will be durable, possess excellent waterproofing properties and be able to withstand natural building movement.
 The other factors will depend on your particular usage.